 The equipment rules for the Open and Period divisions would follow those of the IKAC for Handbow and Crossbow with the exception of the Period Crossbow Division which is defined as the following.
 To be classify as a Period Crossbow all the following conditions must be met: 1) The stock must be made of wood.
 2) It may not have a rifle-style butt.
 3) It may not have a modern style lock (period forms of self-resetting mechanisms are fine, however) or a modern style trigger.
 4) It may not have modern style sights, but may have a period style rear sight only (no front sight allowed).

 Questions regarding the competition should be addressed to the originator of the competition, whose contact information will be included in the rules, and to Sir Jon to be ensure the clarifications are published to the SCA-Archery group.The rules for each of the SSAC shall be determined by the originator of the competition, but should fall within the guildlines of the General Rules and the guidance of the SCA-Archery group.

 The rules for the Crossbow Divisions may vary from the rules for the Handbow divisions.
 However, the rules for the Open and Period categories will remain the same.

-Scores will be submitted to the SCA Scores Site for tabulation within one week of being shot, and within 7 days of the end of the shoot so that the final standings may be included in the next release of the Q&Q Newsletter.
+Scores will be submitted to the SCA Scores Site for tabulation within 30 days of being shot, and within 7 days of the end of the shoot so that the final standings may be included in the next release of the Q&Q Newsletter.
 All information required by each competition must be included or the scores may be considered void, this includes; Event Name and Host, Event Date, Marshal, as well as the Archers Home Group, Mundane, and Scadian names.
 For scores submitted to the Youth Division, it must include the age of the archer.

 The winners of each division will be determined only by the highest score of each archer in the division.
 There will be no `three score average` for the SSAC.
 No winning kingdoms, only friendly competition among like minded archers.
 Though kingdoms are encouraged to recognize their archers approprately.